What were you doing before you came to the University of Birmingham?

 Would you recommend this course to others and why?

-This University is simply unique.
-I would highly recommend this University and particularly International studies in Education because I believe the core value of the course is for everyone irrespective of their ethnic background to be included, challenged and become successful.
+I believe the core value of the course is for everyone irrespective of their ethnic background to be included, challenged and become successful.

 Any advice for students?